MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 ::: moniker-end

-Retention policies are used to configure how long runs and releases are to be retained by the system.
-The primary reasons to delete older runs and releases are to conserve storage and reduce clutter.
+With retention policies, you can specify the duration to keep your runs, tests, and releases stored in the system.
+This data is mainly used for audit and tracking.
+The older runs, tests, and releases get deleted to conserve storage and reduce clutter.
-The main reasons to keep runs and releases are for audit and tracking.

 ## Run retention policies